acm-ndsu/acm-ndsu.github.io/corporate-talks/index.md

 -----

 NDSU’s ACM charges a $200 fee.
 This fee will cover pizza and pop for the corporate talk, and will be used to fund ACM activities and projects.
+Payment accepted as cash or a check made out to the NDSU ACM.
+Receipts provided upon request.

 Sign-Up and Questions:
 ----------------------